garystafford/web-research-agent-demo/README.md

 Try these example prompts:

-- "What are the latest advancements in renewable energy technologies?"
+- "_What are the latest advancements in renewable energy technologies?_"
-- "Summarize the key points from a recent articles about AI ethics."
+- "_Summarize the key points from a recent articles about AI ethics._"
-- "Find recent news about space exploration missions."
+- "_Find recent news about space exploration missions._"
-- "What are the current trends in remote work and its impact on productivity?"
+- "_What are the current trends in remote work and its impact on productivity?_"
-- "Provide a summary of recent developments in electric vehicle technology."
+- "_Provide a summary of recent developments in electric vehicle technology._"
-- "What is some of the latest technology news out of NVIDIA?"
+- "_What is some of the latest technology news out of NVIDIA?_"
-- "What are the recent breakthroughs in cancer research?"
+- "_What are the recent breakthroughs in cancer research?_"
-- "Summarize the main points from this scientific paper: https://arxiv.org/html/1706.03762v7"
+- "_Summarize the main points from this scientific paper: https://arxiv.org/html/1706.03762v7_"

 ### Troubleshooting